Does My State Allow Proxy Marriage?

-A proxy marriage is a marriage in which someone else “stands in” for one of the parties.
-In other words, one party to the marriage ceremony will not actually be physically present as the couple is legally married.
-Proxy marriages are uncommon; indeed, in most U.S. states, including California, proxy marriages are prohibited by law.
+A few states allow for legal proxy marriage.
+A proxy marriage is a marriage in which someone else “stands in” for the absent party.
+In other words, one party to the wedding ceremony will not actually be physically present when the couple is legally married.

 Find a lawyer today